 Spanish and English words can be very similar and following familiar patterns often helps us to learn Spanish.
 However, we need to be careful because within these patterns lurk false friends ...

 Easy!
 Surprise your Spanish-learning friends, family or colleagues with a Gift Voucher.
-This voucher could be used toward a course fee or even texts.
-Once you have purchased your voucher, please El Patio of the…
+A voucher may be for a full course or to go toward a course fee or even for texts.
+Once you have purchased…

 Each month we'll send you Spanish language tips, practice exercises, useful links, special offers and fun upcoming events.